OISF/suricata/doc/userguide/rules/transforms.rst

 the optional values for ``mode``, ``offset`` and ``bytes`` and is available for matching on the decoded data.

+The optional value ``set_error`` can also be specified; this causes the output buffer to be a fixed value when the input buffer cannot be decoded.
+This can be used in situations to determine if the content is base64-decoded.
+The fixed output buffer used when the input buffer cannot be decoded *and* ``set_error`` is specified is: ``BASE64_ECODE_BUF``.

 After this transform completes, the buffer will contain only bytes that could be bases64-decoded.
 If the decoding process encountered invalid bytes, those will not be included in the buffer.